 • Processed student information, including sorting mail and entering data received into the applicant management system

 Administrative assistants are often required to know a little about a lot.
-You may need to manage phone and email communication systems, keep track of your manager’s calendar, and maintain an inventory of office supplies that need to be ordered — all in a day’s work.
-These skills can be hard to quantify, but you can use the Education and Certifications sections of your resume to show you took classes in Microsoft Excel and Access or obtained a certification in a certain software.
+You may need to manage phone and email communication systems, keep track of your manager’s calendar, and maintain an inventory of office supplies that need to be ordered — all in a day.
+These skills can be hard to quantify, but you can use the Education and Certifications sections of your resume to show you took classes in Microsoft Excel and Access or obtained a certification in certain software.

 Education